Impact of high invariant-mass Drell-Yan forward-backward asymmetry measurements on SMEFT fits: Introduction

 Our goal in this work is to study the impact of LHC Drell-Yan data on the allowed ranges of the Wilson coefficients in the SMEFT.
-Drell-Yan is the natural process in which to probe the semi-leptonic four-fermion sector of the SMEFT.
-Although low-energy processes can play an important role in constraining these operators in some scenarios~\cite{Falkowski:2017pss,Boughezal:2021kla}, in general these constraints are weaker than those provided by Drell-Yan at the LHC.
-Previous work has shown that the Drell-Yan process is potentially sensitive to operators at the dimension-8 level~\cite{Boughezal2021}, and that measurements of the transverse momentum distribution can help distinguish between possible ultraviolet completions~\cite{Boughezal:2022nof}.
-Global fits of the available high invariant mass distributions have been performed~\cite{Allwicher:2022gkm}.
-However, the Drell-Yan invariant mass distributions can only constrain a limited number of combinations of four-fermion Wilson coefficients, and large swaths of the available parameter space cannot be probed~\cite{Alte:2018xgc,Boughezal:2020uwq}.
+Drell-Yan is the natural process in which to probe the semileptonic four-fermion sector of the SMEFT.
+Although low-energy processes can play an important role in constraining these operators in some scenarios~\cite{Falkowski:2017pss,Boughezal:2021kla}, in general, these constraints are weaker than those provided by Drell-Yan at the LHC.
+Previous work has shown that the Drell-Yan process is potentially sensitive to operators at the dimension-8 level~\cite{Boughezal2021} and that measurements of the transverse momentum distribution can help distinguish between possible ultraviolet completions~\cite{Boughezal:2022nof}.
+The QCD and electroweak corrections to the SMEFT contributions are known up to next-to-leading order (NLO)~\cite{Dawson:2018dxp,Dawson:2021ofa}.
+Global fits of the available high invariant-mass distributions have been performed~\cite{Allwicher:2022gkm}.
+However, the Drell-Yan invariant-mass distributions can constrain only a limited number of combinations of four-fermion Wilson coefficients, and large swaths of the available parameter space cannot be probed~\cite{Alte:2018xgc,Boughezal:2020uwq}.
 Future colliders such as the electron-ion collider (EIC) can remove these degeneracies~\cite{Boughezal:2020uwq}.

-We study here how measurements of the high invariant mass forward-backward asymmetry (AFB) in Drell-Yan, in combination with invariant mass distribution measurements, can probe these unconstrained four-fermion semi-leptonic directions in the SMEFT parameter space.
+We study here how measurements of the high invariant-mass forward-backward asymmetry (AFB) in Drell-Yan, in combination with invariant-mass distribution measurements, can probe these unconstrained four-fermion semileptonic directions in the SMEFT parameter space.
 We perform a global fit of available results from both ATLAS and CMS, and explain in detail our treatment of the available data.
-We find that the inclusion of AFB data can provide strong, multi-TeV constraints on semi-leptonic four-fermion parameters, and can remove some parameter degeneracies found in previous work.
-However, even the combination of invariant mass and AFB data is blind to certain combinations of Wilson coefficients, highlighting the importance of future data from an EIC and elsewhere.
-We also show that including both AFB and invariant mass data can help reduce the impact of quadratic dimension-6 terms in the SMEFT expansion.
+We find that the inclusion of AFB data can provide strong, multi-TeV constraints on semileptonic four-fermion parameters, and can remove some parameter degeneracies found in previous work.
+However, even the combination of invariant-mass and AFB data is blind to certain combinations of Wilson coefficients, highlighting the importance of future data from an EIC and elsewhere.
+We also show that including both AFB and invariant-mass data can help reduce the impact of quadratic dimension-6 terms in the SMEFT expansion.
 We discuss in what cases the quadratic terms can be neglected.